The Flowr Corporation Announces Private Placement

 CONTACT INFORMATION:

 - Warning!
-GuruFocus has detected 8 Warning Signs with FLWPF.
+GuruFocus has detected 8 Warning Signs with TSXV:FLWR.
 Click here to check it out.

 INVESTORS & MEDIA: